viralshah77/aws-projects/Automate EC2 Instances using Lambda and Eventbridge_ReadMe.md

     			instances=[ event['detail']['instance-id'] ]
     			ec2.start_instances(InstanceIds=instances)
-    			print ('Protected instance stopped - starting up instance: '+str(instances)) 6.7 Click on Deploy
+    			print ('Protected instance stopped - starting up instance: '+str(instances))
+13. Click on Deploy
-	6.8 Create an event in ***EventBridge***
+14. Create an event in ***EventBridge***
-	6.9 Under "Amazon EventBridge" , select "Create Rule"
+15. Under "Amazon EventBridge" , select "Create Rule"
-	6.10 Name the Rule as "EC2Protect" , provide the Description as "Start Protected Instance" 6.11 Under Rule type, select "Rule with an event pattern" , click Next 6.12 EventSource should be "AWS events or EventBridge partner events 6.13 Under "Event Pattern" under
+16. Name the Rule as "EC2Protect" , provide the Description as "Start Protected Instance"
+17. Under Rule type, select "Rule with an event pattern" , click Next
+18. EventSource should be "AWS events or EventBridge partner events
+19. Under "Event Pattern" under
 	Event Source --> AWS services
 	AWS Service --> EC2
 	Event type --> EC2 Instance State-change Notification Specific states --> Stopped
-		Specific instance Id(s) -- (Provide any one of the Instance Id" 6.14 Under Sample events , select "EC2 Instance State-change Notification 6.15 Click Next
+	Specific instance Id(s) -- (Provide any one of the Instance Id"
+20. Under Sample events , select "EC2 Instance State-change Notification
+21. Click Next
-	6.16 Under Target types --> AWS Service --> select "Lambda function" .
+22. Under Target types --> AWS Service --> select "Lambda function" .
 Function --> EC2Protect
-	6.17 Click Next.
+23. Click Next.
 Click on "Create Rule"

-###### 7. Testing
+###### Testing
-	7. Go to EC2 instabce and stop the instance whose Instance Id is been provided in the Eventbridge Note that the event will not allow the instane to be in Stopped state and will restart immediately and will be in Running state
+Go to EC2 instabce and stop the instance whose Instance Id is been provided in the Eventbridge Note that the event will not allow the instane to be in Stopped state and will restart immediately and will be in Running state

 ###### Check the CloudWatch Logs
-	Go to CloudWatch , under "og groups", select /aws/lambda/Ec2Protect check the Log evens and it will detail you the event which got generated
+Go to CloudWatch , under "og groups", select /aws/lambda/Ec2Protect Check the Log evens and it will detail you the event which got generated

-## Create a Scheduled event which will get executed in case an Instance gets Stopped and will get restart on its own
+##### Create a Scheduled event which will stop a particular EC2 Instance at a particualar time

-	7.
+1. Click on EventBridge, Rules , Create Rule
+2. Select the Name as "EC2Stop" , Rule type as "Schedule".
+Click Next
+3. Schedule pattern should be "A fine grained schedule...."
+4. Under cron expression, select ener the day/ date/ hour/ mins when you want to stop an instance (be advise this is UTC time Zone)
+5. Select "AWS Service", Target as "Lambda Function"
+6. Function as "EC2Stop"
+7. Click Next, Next and "Create Rule"

+At a particular time mentioned above, an event will be triggered and both the EC2 instances status will be moved to "Stopped" state
+However, since we already have another event which will protect an event to be stopped, hence that Protect event will restart the Instance and will make it into "Running" state

+## Clean up
+Delete all 3 Lambda functions
+Delete bot the Event Rules
+Delete the IAM Policy
+Delete the Role
+Stop the EC2 Instances